Effects of Hurricane Ike in Texas: Orange County

-The City of Orange received winds at hurricane force.
+Orange received winds at hurricane force.
 Mayor Brown Claybar estimated about a third of the city of 19,000 people was flooded, anywhere from 6 in to 6 ft.
 He said about 375 people, of those who stayed behind during the storm, began to emerge, some needing food, water and medical care.
 Many dead fish littered streets and properties.

 Bridge City Mayor Kirk Roccaforte estimated that only 14 homes (Amended later to some 34), in the city were unaffected by the surge.
-10 of which were in the Oakview addition,.
-5 on Louise Street, and 5 on Lafitte Street.
+10 of which were in the Oakview addition, 5 on Louise Street, and 5 on Lafitte Street.
 One resident on Louise Street who stayed made a video of the cresting serge.
 These homes were well above the 100 year storm surge flood plain.
 The piles of debris and waterlogged furniture placed outside homes by residents beginning to clean up led the mayor to say "The whole city looks like a flea market.
 During the post-storm cleanup, Bridge City residents found swimming pools had been occupied by jellyfish brought inland with the water.
 Three people were found dead in Orange County on September 29.

 Other towns

-Flood waters begin to rise in a neighborhood of Bayou Vista, Texas.
+Flood waters begin to rise in a neighborhood of Bayou Vista.

 One death was confirmed to have been Ike-related as a tree fell onto a boy in Montgomery County while being cut in preparation for the storm, and another person was killed not far away from a fallen tree during the storm.
 After the storm, another tree-cutting accident involving a damaged tree killed another young boy in Montgomery County, and a cleanup accident involving a truck resulted in a fourth death in the county.
 Another fallen tree in Huntsville resulted in a fatality after it crashed into a house.
 In Anahuac, one person was electrocuted in the preparations, and one person was killed by a house fire while without power in Walker County.
 One person in San Leon drowned.
-Corpus Christi, Texas received winds at tropical-storm force.
+Corpus Christi received winds at tropical-storm force.
 Near Corpus Christi, a man was reportedly swept away with the Coast Guard searching for his body after the storm had passed.